 Step 19: Glue the cork to the underside of your stencil bases with the hot glue gun, make sure it’s centred.

 Step 20: Cut your white card an inch larger than the stencil bases mine are 10” x 9” (25cm x 23cm) in size.
 Centre the Stencil bases on top of the card and glue down with the hot glue gun

 Step 21: Layout on your picture base and glue down with the hot glue gun.
 Make sure it’s straight (wish I had done this better)

 Step 22: Attach the front of the frame

-…and your done!
-You have a Dimensional Stencil Picture
+…and you’re done!
+You have a Dimensional Stencil Picture all of yout own.

 Here is another one of mine similar to the above without the shoe polish and using metallic paint.
 Metallic paint enhances texture really well.